-iperf3 is a free open source, cross-platform command-line based program for performing real-time network throughput measurements.
-It is one of the powerful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).
+iperf3 is a free open-source, cross-platform command-line-based program for performing real-time network throughput measurements.
+It is one of the most powerful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).

 Its results include time interval in seconds, data transferred, bandwidth (transfer rate), loss, and other useful network performance parameters.
 It is primarily intended to assist in tuning TCP connections over a particular path and this is what we will focus on in this guide.

 - Two networked computers which both have iperf3 installed.

 Before you start using iperf3, you need to install it on the two machines you will use for benchmarking.
 Since iperf3 is available in the official software repositories of most common Linux distributions, installing it should be easy, using a package manager as shown.

 $ sudo apt install iperf3 [On Debian, Ubuntu and Mint] $ sudo yum install iperf3 [On RHEL/CentOS/Fedora and Rocky/AlmaLinux] $ sudo emerge -a net-misc/iperf [On Gentoo Linux] $ sudo apk add iperf3 [On Alpine Linux] $ sudo pacman -S iperf3 [On Arch Linux] $ sudo zypper install iperf3 [On OpenSUSE]